microsoft/nni/docs/Assessors.md

 In order to save our computing resources, NNI supports an early stop policy and creates **Assessor** to finish this job.

-Assessor receives intermediate result from Trial and decides whether the Trial should be killed by specific algorithm.
-Once the Trial experiment meets the early stop conditions(which means assessor is pessimistic about the final results), the assessor will kill the trial and the status of experiement will be `"EARLY_STOPPED"`.
+Assessor receives the intermediate result from Trial and decides whether the Trial should be killed by specific algorithm.
+Once the Trial experiment meets the early stop conditions(which means assessor is pessimistic about the final results), the assessor will kill the trial and the status of trial will be `"EARLY_STOPPED"`.

 Here is an experimental result of MNIST after using 'Curvefitting' Assessor in 'maximize' mode, you can see that assessor successfully **early stopped** many trials with bad hyperparameters in advance.
-If you use assessor, we may get a better hyperparameters under the same computing resources.
+If you use assessor, we may get better hyperparameters under the same computing resources.

 *Implemented code directory: [config_assessor.yml][5]*

 ![](./img/Assessor.png)

-NNI provides the-state-of-art tuning algorithm in our builtin-assessors, and makes them easy to use.
+NNI provides the-state-of-art tuning algorithm in our builtin-assessors and makes them easy to use.
 Below is the brief overview of NNI current builtin Assessors:

 |Assessor|Brief Introduction of Algorithm|
 |---|---|